bogadrian/gatsby-final/src/posts/oct-2020/learn-react-list.md

 React is made of components.

-Components are built one in another.
+Components are built one into another.

 Just like Lego blocks.